pingcap/docs/tidb-cloud/data-service-api-key.md

 ## Manage API keys

-The following sections describe how to create, edit, delete and manually expire an API key for a Data App.
+The following sections describe how to create, edit, delete, and manually expire an API key for a Data App.

 ### Create an API key